What size website do I need?

 Your Company Goals

 Every company has both short and long-term goals.
-Discussing what you company wants to achieve in the next year, 3-5 years, and beyond is a crucial step to building a website that helps your company meet it’s goals.
-If this topic doesn’t come up, run!
+Discussing what you company wants to achieve in the next 1, 3, or even 5 years and beyond is a crucial step to building a website that helps your company meet it’s goals.
+We talk in depth about this idea in our article, Building Your Website Is Killing Your Business.
+If this topic doesn’t come up when discussing your website build, run!
 While some companies want to increase sales or build brand awareness, others are looking to improve customer experience or streamline business operations.
 Regardless of your goals, this is a must have discussion for any website build.

 Search Engine/User Benefits of Website Structure